TelegramBots/book/src/4/passport/quickstart.md

 [![SecureValue type](https://img.shields.io/badge/Passport_API_type-SecureValue-blue.svg?style=flat-square)](https://core.telegram.org/passport#securevalue)
 [![DataCredentials type](https://img.shields.io/badge/Passport_API_type-DataCredentials-blue.svg?style=flat-square)](https://core.telegram.org/passport#datacredentials)

-It's finally time to see user's address.
+It's finally time to see the user's address.
 We are looking for an encrypted element with type of _address_ in `message.passport_data.data` array.
 Also, decryption parameters for that are in `credentials.secure_data.address.data`.
 Here is how the decryption magic happens: